 Should I Go to the Doctor for Heel Pain?

 Heel pain can happen to anyone at any time and occasionally you might experience pain one day and be fine the next.
-This can leave you wondering if you should see a doctor for your heel pain or if you should let it resolve itself.
+This can leave you wondering if you should see a doctor or if you should let it resolve itself.
 In short, if you’re in pain, you should see your doctor.

 Common Causes of Heel Pain

 The anatomy of the foot and ankle is quite complex which means there can be many causes for heel pain.
-The two most common causes of heel pain are plantar fasciitis and Achilles tendonitis.
+The two most common causes are plantar fasciitis and Achilles tendonitis.
 Plantar fasciitis refers to the inflammation of the tight tissue at the bottom of your foot that forms the arch.
 This tissue connects your heel to your toes.
-If inflamed, it can cause pain in the heel.
+If inflamed, it can cause pain.
 Achilles tendonitis, on the other hand, refers to inflammation of the Achilles tendon which is a thick, chord-like, tissue that connects your heel and calf muscle.
 This typically develops due to overuse in athletes like basketball and tennis players.
 Rarely, this tendon will rupture.

 Other Causes of Heel Pain

-There are other less common causes of heel pain that also require special attention from a doctor.
+There are other less common causes that also require special attention from a doctor.
 These can include tarsal tunnel syndrome, which is similar to carpal tunnel syndrome people get in their hands and wrists.
-Stress fractures from repeated stress on the heel bone can also cause heel pain.
-Sometimes heel pad bruising or fat pad atrophy can also cause heel pain and something as simple as changing your shoes can help treat your pain.
+Stress fractures from repeated stress on the heel bone can also cause this pain.
+Sometimes heel pad bruising or fat pad atrophy can also cause pain in your heel and something as simple as changing your shoes can help treat your pain.
 Other causes are bone spurs, bursitis, and bone infections.

 When should I see a doctor?